 Often, doctors won’t treat children with ptosis.
-They will check his eyes regularly.
+They will check their eyes regularly.
 And they'll probably treat amblyopia with drops, patches, or glasses.
-The doctor will also watch the eye to see if your child needs surgery as he gets older.
+The doctor will also watch the eye to see if your child needs surgery as they get older.

 For adults, treatment usually does mean surgery.
 Your doctor may remove extra skin and tuck the muscle that lifts the lid.
 Or the doctor may reattach and strengthen that muscle.